epakhomov/capstone/README.md

 ## Data Preparation

 The original data is relatively clean.
-It doesn't contain categorical variables and doesn't conain missing values, so minimum data preparation was required.
+It doesn't contain categorical variables and doesn't contain missing values, so minimum data preparation was required.

 ## Modeling

 ### Models evaluation metrics